 The Call To Arms

-Although Stephen was working in Hertfordshire, he chose to enlist in his home town of Reading.
+Although Stephen was working in Cheltenham, he chose to enlist in his home town of Reading.
 Stephen joined the Royal Berkshire Regiment 2nd/4th Battalion (Princess Charlotte of Wales’).
 The 2nd/4th was formed at Reading on the 6th November 1914 as a second line unit.
 It was formed from the overspill from the 1st/4th.
 After a move to Maidenhead for training, they were treated to lunch by the townsfolk of Maidenhead on Christmas Day.
 They were attached to the 2nd South Midland Brigade in 2nd South Midland Division in Northampton, in February 1915.
 Here they underwent further training until April 1915 when they moved to Chelmsford and then on to Salisbury Plain in March 1916.
 While in Chelmsford they assisted in the digging of trenches for the defence of London.

 King George V inspected the Division at Bulford, near Salisbury, on 5th May 1916.
 The Division was warned in May that it would go on overseas service.
 The Division landed at Le Havre on the 27th May and then entrained for the area of Merville in Northern France, but without the Ammunition Column which temporarily remained in Le Havre.